MPUSP/snakemake-crispr-guides/README.md

 3. Collect on-target and off-target scores (`R`, `crisprVerse`, `Bowtie2`)
 4. Filter and rank guide RNAs based on scores and return final list (`R`, `crisprVerse`)
 5. Generate report with overview figures and statistics (`R markdown`)
+6. Return report as HTML and PDF files (`weasyprint`)
+7. Export module logs and versions

 If you want to contribute, report issues, or suggest features, please get in touch on [github](https://github.com/MPUSP/snakemake-crispr-guides).